rp-rs/rp-hal/boards/pico/README.md

 a [Raspberry Pi Pico] - the original launch PCB for the RP2040 chip.

-This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pro Micro RP2040.
+This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pico.

 [Raspberry Pi Pico]: https://www.raspberrypi.org/products/raspberry-pi-pico/
 [pico]: https://github.com/rp-rs/rp-hal/tree/main/boards/pico